Frequently Asked Questions About Nursing Home Abuse

-- Should I tell the nursing home I suspect nursing home abuse?
+- Should I tell the nursing home I suspect abuse?

 - Should I talk to the nursing home or its insurance company if they contact me about the abuse?

-- Should I accept a financial offer for my nursing home abuse complaint?
+- Should I accept a settlement for my complaint?

-- Can I file a lawsuit for my nursing home abuse claim?
+- Can I file a lawsuit for nursing home abuse?

-Yes.
+Elder abuse is a crime and should be reported to authorities.
 By contacting the police, you will create an official record of your nursing home abuse claim.
-This is an especially important step if your loved one was a victim of crime, such as assault or rape.
+This is an especially important step if your loved one was physically assaulted or is the victim of some other type of crime.

-No. Do not answer any questions if the nursing home or an insurance company representative contacts you about your nursing home abuse complaint.
-Remember, you could become engaged in a legal battle with the nursing home.
-Your comments or written statements could be used against you.
+It’s usually best not to answer any questions if the nursing home or an insurance company representative contacts you about your abuse complaint.
+Any comments or written statements you make may be used against you.

-Carefully review any financial offer or settlement from a nursing home for your nursing home complaint.
-If you accept an offer, you could forfeit your right to take future legal action.
-Know your rights.
-Contact an experienced Alabama nursing home abuse lawyer.
+Carefully review any financial offer or settlement you get for your nursing home abuse claim.
+If you accept an offer, you may forfeit your right to take future legal action or pursue additional compensation for damages.